Mohammed-Nasif/More-About-React/README.md

 # More-About-React
-My React Playground to test and check different concepts in react
+My React Playground to test and compare different concepts in react